 All parents and individuals seeking Baptism at St. Michael’s Anglican Church are asked to attend our Baptism Preparation Class.
 This one-hour preparation course is scheduled monthly with Nursery provided on Sunday afternoons and includes everything from teaching to fellowship to a tour of our facilities.
 Godparents are welcome to attend so they can be prepared for the service and understand their role and commitment in the Baptism sacrament.
 Simply e-mail the Church Office to let us know which month you plan on attending the class, and complete the registration form below to request your baptism date.

-If I have been baptized before in another denomination, do I need to be re-baptized in the Episcopal Church in order to join Saint Michael’s?
+If I have been baptized before in another denomination, do I need to be re-baptized in the Anglican Church in order to join Saint Michael’s?